jordanlewis/docs/v1.1/create-security-certificates-openssl.md

 ## Certificate Directory

 When using OpenSSL commands to create node and client certificates, you will need access to a local copy of the CA certificate and key.
-It is therefore recommended to create all node, client, and CA certificates, and node and client keys in one place and then distribute node and client certificates and keys appropriately.
+It is therefore recommended to create all node, client, and CA certificates, and node and client keys in one place and then distribute them appropriately.
 For the CA key, be sure to store it somewhere safe and keep a backup; if you lose it, you will not be able to add new nodes or clients to your cluster.
 For a walkthrough of this process, see [Manual Deployment](manual-deployment.html).

 Use the [`openssl genrsa`](https://wiki.openssl.org/index.php/Manual:Genrsa(1)) and [`openssl req`](https://wiki.openssl.org/index.php/Manual:Req(1)) subcommands to create the CA certificate and all node and client certificates and keys in a single directory, with the files named as follows: